kennethdu/Ionic-Vue/README.md

-## Ionic-Vue
+# Ionic-Vue

-## This is a remake of http://wwww.reddit.com/r/pics made through Ionic-Vue an app development platform
+## This is a remake of content from the first page of https://www.reddit.com/r/pics made through Ionic-Vue an app development platform

 # *Technologies Used* #